-Abundant arts and cultural opportunities enhance the natural beauty of Idaho communities, enticing you with spectacular performances and unique entertainment opportunities.
-Explore just some of the vast arts, theatre and musical opportunities on your travels and come back richer.
+While you may not immediately think of Idaho as a culture mecca, abundant arts opportunities enhance the natural beauty of the state, enticing you with spectacular performances and unique entertainment opportunities.
+Explore just some of the vast arts, theatre and musical opportunities that await.

 Plays and Performances

 The Coeur d’Alene Summer Theatre presents four professional Broadway musicals from June through August, while the Lake City Playhouse produces nine shows each season.
 Opera Coeur d’Alene’s July sunset cruise on the lake delivers the best of both scenery and music, with live entertainment on board.
 Performers at the Sixth Street Melodrama and Theater in the mining era town of Wallace encourage and sometimes require audience participation during live performances through July and August.

 Theatergoers will enjoy performances by the more than 30-year-old Idaho Shakespeare Festival each summer season at an outdoor theater along the Boise River.
 More productions are offered by the Boise Contemporary Theatre, and the Knock’em Dead Dinner Theatre.
 Enjoy classic Broadway musicals under the stars at Starlight Mountain Theatre in Garden Valley, a scenic one-hour drive from Boise.

 For a musical treat, relax to the melodic sounds of the Coeur d’Alene Symphony, rock out at the summer concert series at Silver Mountain Resort in Kellogg, or just relish the music at the Festival at Sandpoint.